 8. How should I dress for summer weather?

-Even though it’s hot outside, you still have to wear proper office attire.
-Look for suits, skirts and slacks in breathable fabric, like cotton blends and linen.
+Even though it’s hot outside, you still have to wear proper clothing.
+Look for suits, skirts and pants in breathable fabric, like cotton blends and linen.
 Also, try to dress in layers, if possible.
-For example, women can wear sleeveless shells with cardigans or jackets that they can take off when they leave the office at lunch or at the end of the day.
+For example, women can wear sleeveless shells with cardigans or jackets that they can take off when they leave at lunch or at the end of the day.

 Get our list of top 10 summer fashion faux pas.

 9. What do I wear when it’s raining?

 The key is to make sure you don’t arrive at work looking like you’ve been stranded in a storm.
 But you also don’t want to look like you borrowed your kid’s slicker.

 If it rains often where you live, invest in a classic trench raincoat, rain boots, a hat and a well-made umbrella.
 If you wear your boots on your commute, make sure to bring shoes to change into when you get to work.

 10. How should I dress for an interview?